 You can count on this: If it’s a horribly hot day—or a bitter cold day—our public library will fill up.
 With people who are unhoused.
 With those who have nowhere cool (or warm) to escape to.

 That Wednesday was our most extreme weather day yet.
 I stopped by the library to grab a book, eat some chocolate, and drink a Diet Coke in between errands in town.
 You have to go to the lounge on the 2nd floor for that.

-I’ll tell you what to expect up there.
-The unexpected.
+I’ll tell you what to expect on the 2nd floor of the library: the unexpected.

-- At the closest table to the door were two loud black brothers talking random things—“Yeah, he tries too hard to be ghetto.”
+- At the closest table to the door were two loud Black brothers talking random things—“Yeah, he tries too hard to be ghetto.”

-- A third table held a black man in his 40s with a half loaf of bread.
+- A third table held a man in his 40s with a half loaf of bread.
 He was making a sandwich, muttering under this breath all the while.
 I could tell he was agitated.

-Finally he could take no more.
-“Excuse me,” with an edge he started talking to the Coke machine guy.
+“Excuse me,” he started talking with an edge to the Coke machine guy.
 “There are some people here using crass language and they need to stop.
 Will you handle that?”

-The poor Coke guy.
 He glanced up, barely, and muttered some response.
 Not much.
 He sped up his work and got out of there fast.